m-ikiara/m-ikiara/README.md

 }
 ```

-[^1]: Specifically for Hackers who want to visit me and maybe be my friend.
+[^1]: Specifically for Hackers who want to visit me.

 ## My Contributions in a Nutshell

 ![Animated Contributions](./profile-3d-contrib/profile-south-season-animate.svg)

 ## Number of Visitors to my Profile